 Reflective listening summarizes what you are taking from what families have shared.
 If you are new to this practice, it may feel awkward or artificial at first.
-Yet, it works, because it allows the family to add nuance or correct your understanding.
+Keep trying!
+It is important because it allows the family to build on or correct your understanding.

 Simple reflection: “It sounds like you have read articles about the relationships between vaccines and long-term side effects.”